adrianderstroff/pbr/README.md

 ### Obj Models

 The models *bunny.obj* and *dragon.obj* are popular reconstructed models of scans taken from the [Stanford 3D Scanning repository](http://graphics.stanford.edu/data/3Dscanrep/).

+### Rusted Iron Texture

+The textures in assets/textures/material1/ are all except for *ao.png* taken from [freepbr](https://freepbr.com/materials/rusted-iron-pbr-metal-material/).

 ### Gun Model and Textures